jexxa-projects/JexxaTutorials/BookStore/README.md

     *   `BookSoldOut` when copies of a book are no longer in stock

 *   `DomainService:`
-    *   `DomainEventPublisher:` We need to publish our domain events in some way.
-Since the implementation requires a technology stack we can only define an interface.
+    *   `DomainEventPublisher:` Registers for `DomainEvents` and forwards them to an external message bus.
-    *   `ReferenceLibrary:` Return latest books.
+    *   `ReferenceLibrary:` Master data for our bookstore which returns the latest books.
 For simplicity, we assume that it is a service which does not relate to our domain core directly.

+*   `InfrastructureService:`
+    *   `DomainEventSender:` Interface to send `DomainEvents` to a message bus.

 *   `BusinessException:`
     *   `BookNotInStockException:` In case we try to sell a book that is currently not available